Anatomy of a Cosmos SDK Application

 simapp, the Cosmos SDK's own app used for demo and testing purposes:

-This function constructs a new application of the type defined in the section above.
-It must fulfill the
+app.go is the constructor function, which constructs a new application of the type defined in the preceding section.
+The function must fulfill the

 AppCreator signature in order to be used in the